sunilkumar6/learning-python/README.md

 # learning-python
-A demo project to learn python
+A demo project to learn python3

+## Running
+This project requires python3